intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

    future (as described in [the previous section](#marking-parallel-loops)), then this metadata would be generated from that representation.
-4. The built-in `llvm.access.group` metadata should be generated for all memory operations (loads, stores, and function calls) in the body of a loop that has either an ivdep attribute, or is marked as parallel (by the user or the compiler).
+4. The built-in `llvm.access.group` metadata should be generated for all memory operations (loads, stores, and atomics) in the body of a loop that has either an ivdep attribute, or is marked as parallel (by the user or the compiler).
+   Aditionally, any function calls in the loop should also be assigned an access group.
+The frontend can eagerly assign an access group to all function calls and is not responsible for checking if the call accesses any memory.
+The optimizer is responsible to decide what to do with that access group information (e.g., apply it to the memory operations in the function when inlining).
 The access group identifier will be passed to the corresponding loop metadata described above.

 ## SPIR-V Extension